jteppinette/amp/README.md

 ## Features

-The AMP system offers many different features and capablities that are defined and reachable through the dashboard.
+The AMP system offers many different features and capabilities that are defined and reachable through the dashboard.

-### Struture
+### Structure

 Each key feature of AMP is broken down into either a list page with individual detail or a single detail page.